 BADth, MA, HCPC

-Mycah’s (he/him) has a psychodynamic integrative approach to his practice which is built on an honest and open commitment to validating your lived experience.
+Mycah (he/him) has a psychodynamic integrative approach to his practice which is built on an honest and open commitment to validating your lived experience.
 Mycah has broad experience over many areas, including childhood adversity, schizophrenia, mutism, BPD, autism, anxiety, PTSD, trauma, family/relationship issues, undersanding unhealthy patterns of behaviour, cultural trauma, suicide ideation, emotional abuse victims, life patterns and depression.
-His practice supports the development of confidence, esteem and a stronger sense of self.
+His practice supports the development of confidence, esteem, and a stronger sense of self.
 He encourages the opportunity for people to explore and gain greater awareness and understanding of themselves, situations, and relationships.
 Mycah's practice is informed by different therapeutic practices from; creative arts therapies, DBT, DVT, mindfulness and psychology.
 Mycah's practice is LGBTQ+ affirmative, including training from charity Gendered Intelligence.